Snellings Law PLLC Attorneys are

 Emergency room physicians may look for severe brain injuries, such as a skull fractures and brain bleeds, which could be fatal.
 Typically, physicians will not dig deeper as that is not necessarily their job.
 Oftentimes, victims will follow-up with a primary care physician or another specialist who also miss the TBI because they are not necessarily looking for signs and symptoms of a traumatic brain injury.
 Similarly, our clients will often be suffering from traumatic brain injury symptoms but even they don’t relate their TBI to the car accident.
 They may just think they have a headache, their confusion and difficulty concentrating is related to the medications they are taking, or their sensitivity to light or noise is just related to their headaches.

-At Snellings Law, we are traumatic brain injury attorneys.
+At Snellings Law, we are the experienced Dallas brain injury attorney you need.
 Our firm focuses solely on helping personal injury victims, including those with traumatic brain injuries.
 We have years of experience helping traumatic brain injury victims, and we’ve seen firsthand the struggles that traumatic brain injury victims face each and every day.
 If you or a loved one have survived a traumatic brain injury due to someone’s negligence, we are here to help.

 Download our Free TBI Symptoms Checklist

 If you’ve recently been injured and suspect you might have a traumatic brain injury, download our TBI Symptom Checklist to review with your doctor.